Only-tech/AFC_Rebuilt_html_css/css/README.md

 The site is optimized to offer a seamless user experience:
 - **Desktop**: Rich animations and well-defined spaces.
 - **Tablets and Mobile Devices**:
-  - Burger menu for smaller screens.
+  - burger_menu menu for smaller screens.
   - Automatic adjustments of margins, font sizes, and images.

 ---